Trancers III: Reception

 While praising Thomerson performance and finding the special effects impressive for the film's low budget, Entertainment Weekly found the film overall to be needlessly confusing, giving the film a "C" grade.

 TV Guide found the movie to be an improvement over the previous sequel, also noting Thomerson's performance.
 It also praises the writing, direction and effects, but notes a certain misogynic feel as most minor female characters in the film die violent deaths.
 In total TV Guide recommend the film as an above average example of the genre.

 Likewise, The Encyclopedia of Science Fiction found this entry to be superior to the previous sequel.

 However, Creature Feature gave the film 2 out of five stars, finding it the least interesting sequel.

 Production

-Thomerson campaigned for Joyner to direct the film, and Joyner found Thomerson great to work with.
-Joyner asked Albert Band for advice at times during the filming.